diegopoza/guest-writer/articles/flutter_auth0.markdown

 flutter create flutter_app
 ```

 The CLI tool generates a template project within a couple of seconds to get you started.
-The tool requires an internet connection to download dependencies during project creation, except an `--offline` option is passed to the `create` command to defer the downloading of dependencies.
 After project generation, you can now open the project in your preferred IDE.

 ### Installing dependencies

-As you will see in the course of the article, the project requires five main dependencies - [`http`](https://pub.dartlang.org/packages/http) for performing network requests, [`crypto`](https://pub.dartlang.org/packages/crypto) for generating cryptographically secure codes used in the authorization process, [`flutter_custom_tabs`](https://pub.dartlang.org/packages/flutter_custom_tabs) for launching URLs, [`shared_preferences`](https://pub.dartlang.org/packages/shared_preferences) for persistence, and [`uni_links`](https://pub.dartlang.org/packages/uni_links) which affords the ability to deep-link from web URLs into a Flutter application.
+As you will see in the course of the article, the project requires five main dependencies:
+* [`http`](https://pub.dartlang.org/packages/http): a library that helps in performing network requests.
+* [`crypto`](https://pub.dartlang.org/packages/crypto): a library for generating cryptographically secure codes used in the authorization process.
+* [`flutter_custom_tabs`](https://pub.dartlang.org/packages/flutter_custom_tabs): a library for launching URLs.
+* [`shared_preferences`](https://pub.dartlang.org/packages/shared_preferences): a local persistence library.
+* [`uni_links`](https://pub.dartlang.org/packages/uni_links): a library which affords you the ability to deep-link from web URLs into your Flutter application.

-With the project open in your IDE, navigate to your `/pubspec.yaml` file to add the dependencies by modifying the `dependencies` section as seen below:
+With the project open in your IDE, navigate to your `/pubspec.yaml` file to add the dependencies by replacing the `dependencies` section with the snippet below:

 ```yaml
 dependencies: